Science Potential for Stellar-mass Black Holes as Neighbors of Sgr A*: Spin induced orbital precession

-For the $M_2$ and $a$ assumed in this fiducial model, we find 95\% of the samples produce SNR greater than the threshold SNR $\rho_{thr}$, while the median SNR is about 12 (see Fig.~\ref{fig:SNR}).
+For the $M_2$ and range of $a$ assumed in this fiducial model, we find 80\% of the samples produce SNR greater than the threshold SNR $\rho_{thr}$, while the median SNR is about 12 (see Fig.~\ref{fig:SNR}).
 Note that the SNR linearly scales as $M_2$ if it is different from $20 M_\odot$, and its dependence on $a$ is discussed in \cite{Gourgoulhon:2019iyu}.
 We also present a histogram distribution of the relative errors in measuring $\Omega_p$ in Fig.~\ref{fig:OmegaP}, which shows that we can constrain $\Omega_p$ (and hence the magnitude of spin) with a median relative error of 2\%.
 The direction of spin can also be measured to percent level accuracy, as shown in Fig.~\ref{fig:ThetaSp} and \ref{fig:PhiSp}.
 This level of accuracy is more than an order of magnitude better than the spin measurement accuracy of radio interferometry, which has to account for all the modelling uncertainties of the accretion flow.
 In addition, Fig.~\ref{fig:ThetaS} and Fig.~\ref{fig:PhiS} show that the LISA resolution uncertainties for the sky angles are on the level of $\Delta \bar \theta_{s} \sim 0.033, \Delta \bar{\phi_{s}} \sim 0.022$ radian, or $\Delta \Omega/4\pi \sim 6\times 10^{-5}$.
 This means that the chance of having a double white dwarf source having similar signal strength (less than parsec scale distance) and sky locations is negligible.
 The expected measurement error of the opening angle $\lambda_p$ and initial precession angle $\alpha_p$ are shown in Fig.~~\ref{fig:LambdaP}, and~\ref{fig:Alpha0}.
+On the other hand, the frequency can be measured very precisely with an error bar of the order $10^{-10}$ Hz.